-The underwriters have an option to buy up to an additional shares from the selling stockholders.
+The underwriters have an option to buy up to an additional 1,500,000 shares from the selling stockholders.
 They may exercise that option for 30 days.
 If any shares are purchased pursuant to this option, the underwriters will severally purchase shares in approximately the same proportion as set forth in the table above.

 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters by us and selling stockholders.
-Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+Such amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase 1,500,000 additional shares.

-he Selling holder
+Paid by the Selling Stockholder

 Paid by Us No Exercise Full Exercise

-er Share \$ \$ \$
+Per Share \$ 1.81875 \$ 1.81875 \$ 1.81875

-Total \$ \$ \$
+Total \$3,637,500 \$ 14,550,000 \$ 17,278,125